sunilabrahamindia/sunilabraham/media/security-experts-need-to-secure-aadhaar-ecosystem-warn-about-third-party-leaks.md

 <p>While the Unique Identification Authority of India (UIDAI) has maintained that its database is secure and there are no breaches of Aadhaar data from its system, security researchers warn that leaks are happening in third-party sites and it is important for the agency to ensure that its ecosystem adopts measures to keep data safe.</p>

 <p>"Securing an entire ecosystem is more important than secure individual databases," said security researcher Srinivas Kodali.
-Over the weekend, technology publication ZDnet citing an Indian security researcher said that it identified Aadhaar data leaks on a system run by a state-owned utility company Indane that allowed anyone to access sensitive information like a name, Aadhar number, bank details.
+Over the weekend, technology publication ZDnet citing an Indian security researcher said that it identified Aadhaar data leaks on a system run by a state-owned utility company Indane that allowed anyone to access sensitive information like a name, Aadhaar number, bank details.
 The leak was plugged soon after the report appeared.</p>

 <p>UIDAI came out with a strong statement denying the breach.
 "There is no truth in the story as there has been absolutely no breach of UIDAI's Aadhaar database.
 Aadhaar remains safe and secure," the government agency said.</p>